meet-projects/Y1-Summer-Labs/1.2 Day 1, Afternoon, Turtle Lab/2. Lab/README.md

 ---

 ### 3) Spell MEET with Turtle:
-1. Our goal is to make the picture below by the end of this part.
+1. Our goal is to make the picture below by the end of this part.  <br>
 ![Image of MEET spelled with Turtle](https://lh6.googleusercontent.com/FNxs9tykGwRH9nRERleBnkIXmXCCdTGkNxju2yebYvrtArkfjmLCQaXsJ7bcj9z4bGSjmC_abCzcrSInYjrj3b8tVzZyuqk3ftgGpk8D1hc03ia7J16ojcxd1M2zcDyHa9yEGYE)

 2. Copy the code below to **Repl.it**, if you feel like it's running too slow, feel free to use **idle3**, but make sure by the end of the lab to copy all of your code and save it into **Repl.it**!